ipaybit/cardano-sl/docs/tx/binary-format.md

 * `Checksum` - CRC32 checksum of an address.

 Please note that address may contain other attributes (i.e. with other keys, not only `0` and `1`).
-When a certain attribute isn't specified, there will be a default value.
+When a certain attribute isn't specified, the default value for that attribute should be used (the default values are specified in one of the further sections).

+As with inputs, addresses are CBOR data items (a bytestring prefixed with tag 24).

 #### Address Root

 Address root is a root of imaginary pseudo Merkle tree stored in this address.
 Actually it is a hash used to identify the address.
-Technically it is BLACK2b-224 hash, so its length is 28 byte.
+Technically it is BLACK2b-224 hash, so its length is 28 bytes.

 #### Address Attributes

-Technically attributes is a map, where `key` is a byte, and `value` is a value of arbitrary type.
+Technically attributes is a map, where `key` is an integer from 0 to 255, and `value` is a value of arbitrary type.

 Currently address attributes have two keys: